October 16, 2013 § Leave a comment

 I usually put my daughter down for her nap with a lot of verbiage to smooth the transition.
 I like to get her on board with what’s going on.
 If she says she doesn’t want to take a nap, for instance, I tell her about how nice it feels to sleep cuddling her stuffed animals.
 Usually she gets pretty psyched when I remind her of those guys.
 If she’s really resistant, I tell her that when she’s 5 she can stop taking naps, but until then she has to, because she’s 2 and 2 year-olds take naps.
 And then I name all of her friends who are napping at that very moment.
 This pretty much always does the trick.
 The day they stop working, I’ll have to come up with some new material, but so far these (excellent) points are enough.

 Today, though, I couldn’t say any of this stuff.
-She went down for her nap crying, which is very rare for her, although I know that there are lots of kids who cry-it-out all the time and I am not judging their parents, so don’t get all butthurt if that’s you.
+She went down for her nap crying, which is very rare for her, although I know that there are lots of kids who cry-it-out all the time and I am not judging their parents ok so BACK OFF.
 I just don’t happen to do it that way, and my daughter’s not used to it, and when it happened today I fucking hated it.